 We want all our guests to enjoy a peaceful relaxing stay with us.
 To keep the valley tranquil and so as not to disturb the wildlife or guests, we do not allow any music or radios outside the tents or Tabernacle as noise is amplified as it travels up the valley.
 As there may well be young children sleeping, we also ask you to be conscious of how much noise your party are making around the camp fires at night.
 Likewise if parents of young children can try to let the adults sleep in in the morning, without unleashing the children to the great outdoors until after 7.30am/8am it would be appreciated!

 After 10.30pm the only sound that should be generally audible in the field is hooting owls and the snuffling of the badgers and a low murmuring of our guests enjoying the sunset and some tranquil star gazing.
-We are happy to accept all male or all female parties if they take all three tents but request that they use the Lodge for communal dining, as the walls are extra thick and noise absorbing.
+We are happy to accept adult only or all female parties if they take all four tents but request that they use the Lodge for communal dining, as the walls are extra thick and noise absorbing.
 If you want karaoke at 1am around the campfire, this is not the site for you!

 In exceptional circumstances we reserve the right to ask your party to leave if there is repeated noise after having received two warnings and as you will have breached the terms of your contract with us, no refunds will be forthcoming.